g0mb4/mate_pi_demo/README.md

 ./build
 ```

-The node must have read/write access to */dev/gpiomem*, the steps to ensure this:
+The node must have read/write access to */dev/gpiomem*, the steps to ensure this, where *ubuntu* is the current user.
 ```
 sudo groupadd gpio              # create group 'gpio' sudo usermod -a -G gpio ubuntu  # add 'ubuntu' user to 'gpio' group